goFrendiAsgard/zaruba/docs/utilities/list/README.md

   zaruba list [command]

 Available Commands:
-  append      Append new values to jsonList contain     Find out whether jsonList contains string or not get         Get jsonList[index] join        Transform JSON list into single string length      Get list's length merge       Merge JSON lists rangeIndex  Print list indexes set         Set list[index] to value and return new JSON list validate    Check whether jsonList is valid JSON list or not
+  append      Append new values to a jsonList contain     Find out whether a jsonList contains an element or not get         Get jsonList element at an index join        Transform a jsonList into single string length      Get length of a jsonList merge       Merge JSON lists rangeIndex  Print jsonList indexes set         Replace jsonList element at a particular index with a value validate    Check whether a jsonList is valid or not

 Flags:
   -h, --help   help for list